jokerIsPunk/ice-skating-udon/Ice Skating Udon/readme.txt

 	jokerispunk.IceSkatingUdon.Interface._GetSpeed()
 	jokerispunk.IceSkatingUdon.Interface._GetDirection() on the Interface script on the parent object

+KNOWN ISSUES:
+- if the player loads into world on the ice, they can't walk or jump after leaving the ice
+- jumping on ice is inconsistent
+- player sometimes gets thrown backwards when exiting ice

 This prefab is managed on github (github.com/jokerispunk) and I accept pull requests (you are encouraged to comment or talk to me first).